alex3165/webinit/readme.md

-# Simple web project initializer for Mac
+# Simple web project initializer for Mac and Linux

 The script generate a simple web project initialization including css reset, jquery and requirejs.
 You can modify the foo folder to adapt your initialize folder to your needs.